dylan-lang/dylan-tool/README.md

 the way everyone currently expects to work on Dylan.
 Better support for numbered versions can come later.

-* Provide a way to keep installed packages up-to-date.
+* Provide a way to keep packages installed at version "head" up-to-date.
 Make `dylan update` prompt when update is needed, or provide a flag and just print a warning.

 * Improve output a bit.
 For example, don't display git clone output but do log all events somewhere for debugging purposes.